garg-ruchi/NS3_2022_Nucleosynthesis/README.md

 ## Schedule

-Please watch the recorded 30-min lecture before we start

 11:00 - 11:45 Lecture

 11:45 - 12:00 Splitting up in groups to discuss and form questions about the recorded lecture